Top 5 Ayurvedic Tips to Boost Your Immune System [video]

-In this video, Wellness Coach Seren Rubens discusses how Ayurveda can help keep your immune system strong so you can stay healthy.
+In this video, Ayurveda Counselor Seren Rubens discusses how Ayurveda can help keep your immune system strong so you can stay healthy.

 To me, having a healthy immune system is all about having an abundance of vibrancy, vitality, and health, so that I can live my life fully.
-It’s important to me to be able to do my work, follow my passions, and be with the people I love—I don’t want to miss any of it!
+It’s about nourishing my wellness and taking exquisite care of myself so that I can do my work, follow my passions, and show up for the people I love.

 Wondering how to boost your immune system?
 You might be interested in Ayurveda.
 It is a holistic approach to health and healing that originated in India about 5,000 years ago.
 It utilizes the laws of nature, in all its many forms, to create a unique path to your most ideal state of health.